-Recent studies have shown a correlative link between an imbalanced gut biome and the presence of chronic inflammatory conditions including periodontal disease.
+Recent studies have shown a correlative link between an imbalance of gut biome and the presence of chronic inflammatory conditions including periodontal disease.
 Seventy percent of the immune system resides in the GI tract.
 Those who have a microbiome with a higher population of harmful bacterial pathogens and less bacterial diversity are more predisposed to developing systemic health conditions as well as dental diseases.
-Patients who have active periodontal disease are then placed at an even greater risk of developing or having difficulty controlling other inflammatory conditions such as diabetes, heart disease, and autoimmune conditions.
+Patients who have active periodontal disease are then at an even greater risk of developing or having difficulty controlling other inflammatory conditions such as diabetes, heart disease, and autoimmune conditions.

 Probiotics and Periodontal Disease: How can probiotics be used to treat gum disease?

 Probiotics have successfully been used to reduce plaque accumulation, treat halitosis, improve pocket depths and alter the colonization of anaerobic bacteria.

 Probiotics have been proven to work to improve immunity when delivered systemically and locally.
 So probiotics and periodontal disease – will taking probiotics have any impact on gum disease?